The Bondi universe: Can negative mass drive the cosmological expansion?: Weakly-coupled systems: linear response

 and integrating by parts in velocity space, we are lead to the following dispersion relation, valid up to second order in $k$: \be \omega^4 = 3 \,\omega_J^2 \, k^2 \left(v_{T-}^2 -v_{T+}^2 \right), \ee where $\omega_J = \sqrt{4\pi G |m_{\pm}| n_{eq\pm}}$ is the equilibrium Jeans frequency (the same for both species), and $v_{T \pm}^2 = \int f_{eq \pm}(v)\, v^2 dv = k_B T_{\pm}/m_{\pm}$, where the last equality holds for a Maxwell-Boltzmann equilibrium.
 The above dispersion relation is valid in the limit of small $k$ (long wavelengths) and neglects Landau damping, which would have required the full treatment of the pole originating from the denominator $\omega - k v$ in Eq. \eqref{eq:vlasov-lin}.

 Equation \eqref{eq:disprel}, being of fourth order in $\omega$, possesses four complex solutions, one of which displays a positive imaginary part.
 Hence, an unstable solution always exists, regardless of the sign of the right-hand side, except in the special case of equal thermal velocities, $v_{T-} = v_{T+}$ \footnote{This was the case analyzed in Ref. \cite{Manfredi2018}, for which the linear dispersion relation is trivial, and it is necessary to go to second order to observe a nontrivial response.}.
 The growth rate of the unstable modes is proportional to the square root of the wave number, i.e. ${\rm Im} (\omega) \sim \sqrt{k}$, hence shorter wavelengths grow more rapidly.
 This is very different from the usual Jeans instability, where only wavelengths longer than $v_T/\omega_J$ are unstable.
-Some numerical simulations highlighting this instability are shown in the Supplemental Material \footnote{See Supplemental Material, section I, for numerical simulations with the exact N-body code and periodic boundaries, illustrating the instability for the 3 cases: (i) $v_{T-} \ll v_{T+}$, (ii) $v_{T-} \gg v_{T+}$, and (iii) $v_{T-} = v_{T+}$.}.
+Some numerical simulations with periodic boundaries highlighting this instability are shown in the Appendix \ref{app:periodic}.

 When wavelengths close to the interparticle distance $d$ become dominant, the assumptions underlying the collisionless Vlasov-Poisson model cease to hold, and the system undergoes a transition to a strongly coupled (collisional) regime.
 Thus, by favoring short wavelengths, the dispersion relation \eqref{eq:disprel} may represent a plausible framework for understanding the transition from a weakly coupled to a strongly coupled universe.
 The numerical simulations reported in the next section will provide further details on this transition and its relation to the usual cosmological coincidence problem.